jgiang/ios-decal-proj4/README.md

 - The app will open with a pretty splash page and two tabs
   - Colors tab
     - Displays popular colors
-    - Search bar to search by hue
+    - Search bar to search by keyword
-    - Clicking on a color shows an enlarged swatch and its hex code
+    - Clicking on a color shows an enlarged swatch and relevant info
   - Palettes tab
     - Displays popular palettes
-    - Search bar to search by hue
+    - Search bar to search by keyword
-    - Clicking on a palette shows enlarged swatches and corresponding hex codes
+    - Clicking on a palette shows enlarged swatches and relevant info

 ## Implementation
 ### Model